Automattic/wp-calypso/docs/server-side-rendering.md

 #### React Components

 React components used on the server will be rendered to HTML by being passed to a [renderToString()](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver.rendertostring) call, which calls `componentWillMount()` and `render()` _once_.
-This means that any components in the `shared` folder need to satisfy the following constraints:
+This means that any components used by a server-side rendered section need to satisfy the following constraints:
 * Must not rely on event handling for the initial render.
 * Must not hook up any change listeners, or do anything asynchronous, inside `componentWillMount()`.
 * All data must be available before the initial render.